Constitution

 Section I: General Procedures of Committees, Boards, and Councils

-Subsection B: Any committee, board, or council may form its own Bylaws to be subordinate and compatible with this document.
-All committees operating under Bylaws shall submit them to the Executive Board.
-Any changes to those Bylaws shall be approved by a two-thirds vote of the Representative Council.
+Subsection B: Any committee, board, non-voting member, or council may form its own by-laws to be subordinate and compatible with this document.
+All committees operating under by-laws shall submit them to the Executive Board.
+Any changes to those by-laws shall be approved by a two-thirds vote of the Representative Council.

 Subsection C: All committee heads shall report to the Representative Council when called upon to do so and/or once a semester.

-Subsection D: All committee, board, and council meetings shall be open except as specified below in Article VI, Section I, Subsection E, unless otherwise specified in this document.
+Subsection D: All committee, board, and council meetings shall be open except as specified below in Article V, Section I, Subsection E, unless otherwise specified in this document.

-Subsection E: Any committee, board, or council meeting may be designated closed by a two-thirds vote of the members of the committee, board, or council.
+Subsection E: Any committee, board, or council meeting may be designated closed by a two-thirds vote of the members of the committee, board, non-voting member or council.

 Subsection F: All committees, boards, and councils shall be responsible for providing information to and receiving suggestions from the community in so far as the subject matter falls within their jurisdiction as stated in this document.